Compactly Generated Shape Index Theory and its Application to a Retarded Nonautonomous Parabolic Equation: Establishment of Morse Equations

-Let us consider the calculation of the Morse equation of $K$.
-Essentially, a Morse decomposition of $K$ is independent of the total space $X$ and the subspace $X_0$.
-Hence Morse equation does not depend on these spaces either, but only relies on the unstable manifold of $K$.
-Because of this, shape index pairs' independence of neighbourhoods of the isolated invariant set brings great flexibility to the relevant calculations.
+In a large number of applications (see, \cite{Hen,Ryb,Tem}), the maximal compact invariant set $K$ of \eqref{6.1} is contained in some (finite dimensional) subspace of $X$.
+Indeed, Morse equation of $K$ only relies on the unstable manifold of $K$, but not the spaces containing $K$.
+Thus shape index pairs' independence of neighborhoods for isolated invariant sets brings great convenience to the relevant calculations.

-For the special case when $K$ is the global attractor, the topological structure of $K$ may be very complicated, let alone the dynamical behaviors of the restricted systems on $K$.
+The topological structure of $K$ is usually very complicated, let alone the dynamical behaviors of the restricted systems on $K$.
 Besides, the natural Lyapunov function of (\ref{6.1}) (whenever existing) is often defined on some proper subspace or even some lower-dimensional invariant manifold in $X$.
-As a result, one can hardly calculate the Conley index pairs of the invariant set $K$ for such systems generated by (\ref{6.1}).
+As a result, one can hardly give the Conley index pairs of the Morse set of $K$ via merely the Lyapunov function of (\ref{6.1}).
 However, our shape index pairs can well avoid such difficulties.

-In the following, we give an example of the application to a $p$-Laplacian evolutionary equation to illustrate the flexible calculations of our shape index pairs and Morse theory.
+The example (Section 6) in \cite{Wang} illustrates the flexible calculations of our shape index pairs and Morse theory.
+Moreover, the theory in this paper can applied to the case when the phase space is not separable. \er